-International Survivors of Suicide Loss Day is on Saturday, November 17, 2018 and is intended to be a day of healing throughout the world, where all those who are affected by suicide loss can connect around the lives of their loved ones and the experiences of hope, support and encouragement.
-On this day, survivors will gather around the world in small and large events in local communities.
+International Survivors of Suicide Loss Day is on Saturday, November 23, 2019, and is intended to be a day of healing throughout the world, where all those impacted by suicide loss can connect around the lives of their loved ones and the experiences of hope, support, and encouragement.

-This day of healing day can be very powerful to those affected by suicide loss and many survivors who attend or participate in such events find a deep connection with others who have had similar experiences, thus discovering they are not alone.
+This can be a powerful day of healing for those impacted by suicide loss and many survivors who attend, find a deep connection with others who have had similar experiences, thus discovering they are not alone.
 Finding a host site near you might allow you to meet other survivors in your community and learn about local resources.
-Participating in the online program can help you feel connected to the suicide community by learning more about coping and healing through suicide loss.
-This day can offer new insights about how fellow survivors are helping to bring about change around how society treats those who have endured loss by suicide.
-These courageous efforts by survivors are also helping to save lives from suicide.
+Participating in the online program can help you feel connected to the suicide community by learning more about coping and healing through suicide loss. his day can offer new insights about how fellow survivors are helping to bring about change around how society treats those who have endured loss by suicide.
+These courageous efforts by survivors are helping to save lives from suicide.

 Talking about suicide and being able to process the grief in a safe setting can be instrumental in the healing process.
-We encourage you to consider attending, or at least learn more about the program.
-To learn more about the Survivor Day event, view the event trailer video, or find a host location near you, please visit the American Foundation for Suicide Prevention website.
+We encourage you to attend an event or learn more about the program.
+To learn more about the Survivor Day event, view previous documentaries, or find a host location near you, please visit the American Foundation for Suicide Prevention website.

-According to AFSP, the observance of this event began in 1999 when Senator Harry Reid, a loss survivor, introduced a resolution to designate the Saturday before Thanksgiving National Survivors of Suicide Day, “an occasion for families and friends of people who died by suicide to join together for healing and support.”
+According to AFSP, the observance of this event "began in 1999 when Senator Harry Reid (also a loss survivor) introduced a resolution to designate the Saturday before Thanksgiving National Survivors of Suicide Day—an occasion for families and friends of people who died by suicide to join together for healing and support.
 That day was chosen because the holidays are often a difficult time for loss survivors.
-With the World Health Organization reporting approximately 800,000 people dying by suicide each year, it soon became clear there was a global need for this observance, which is now officially called International Survivors of Suicide Loss Day."
+With the World Health Organization reporting approximately 800,000 people dying by suicide each year, it soon became clear there was a global need for this observance, which is now officially called International Survivors of Suicide Loss Day".

-If you have endured the loss of a military service member to suicide, TAPS is here to offer help at 1-800-959-TAPS (8277) or visit www.taps.org/suicide.
+If you have endured the suicide loss of a military service member, Tragedy Assistance Program for Survivors is here to offer help at 1-800-959-TAPS (8277) or visit: www.taps.org/suicide.